How Does Wix Make Money?

 The Wix App Market is a marketplace where third-party developers create and sell applications that integrate directly into Wix websites.
 With over 500 apps available, users can add live chat, booking systems, loyalty programs, social media feeds, and hundreds of other functionalities.

-Wix earns revenue from the App Market by taking a commission on all paid app sales and subscriptions - the standard split is 70% to the developer and 30% to Wix.
+Wix earns revenue from the App Market by taking a commission on all paid app sales and subscriptions.
+The standard split is 70% to the developer and 30% to Wix.
 With hundreds of thousands of users installing apps, this commission revenue compounds significantly at scale.
 The App Market also increases platform stickiness, making it harder for users to leave Wix once they have configured multiple app integrations.

 6. Wix AI Site Builder

-Wix’s AI Site Builder (which replaced the older Wix ADI tool) uses artificial intelligence to generate a complete, personalized website from a short text prompt or a series of guided questions.
-The AI builds out the site structure, selects relevant design elements, and pre-populates content - dramatically reducing the time it takes a new user to launch a website.
+Wix's AI Site Builder (which replaced the older Wix ADI tool) uses artificial intelligence to generate a complete, personalized website from a short text prompt or a series of guided questions.
+The AI builds out the site structure, selects relevant design elements, and pre-populates content, dramatically reducing the time it takes a new user to launch a website.

 The AI Site Builder is available to all users, including those on the free plan, but the resulting site still requires a premium plan to connect a custom domain and remove Wix branding.
-This means the AI tool functions as a powerful acquisition and activation driver: it reduces friction for new users, gets them to a working site quickly, and then presents the upgrade prompt at exactly the right moment - when the user already has a site they want to publish properly.
+This means the AI tool functions as a powerful acquisition and activation driver: it reduces friction for new users, gets them to a working site quickly, and then presents the upgrade prompt at exactly the right moment, when the user already has a site they want to publish properly.

 7. Wix Domain Name Registration